 Fast Readout: Interpreting Your Transfer Time Result

 The output shows duration at effective throughput, not the advertised line rate.
 If the number looks wildly optimistic, check whether you mixed bits and bytes.
-If impossibly slow, confirm you did not enter upload speed for a download on an asymmetric link.
-Apply a 70–90% efficiency factor before trusting the estimate for scheduling.
+Impossibly slow?
+Confirm you didn't enter upload speed for a download on an asymmetric link.
+Apply a 70 to 90% efficiency factor before trusting the estimate for scheduling.

 Edge-Case Checks for Large and Long-Distance Transfers